Subscribe to our news letter

 For detailed ROI analysis and calculations, see our guide to retail media ROI.
 You can also estimate your own revenue opportunity with the Retail Media Revenue Calculator.

-Retail media is genuinely a hidden revenue stream in marketplaces -- and monetizing attention with retail media platforms has become a strategic priority for every commerce operator.
+Retail media has become a hidden revenue stream in marketplaces, and monetizing attention with retail media platforms has become a strategic priority for every commerce operator.

 Retail Media Ad Formats in 2026: The Full Spectrum